 Therefore, they believe that everything should be done for them.
 And if you don’t do it, there are plenty of alternatives out there for them to choose from.
 These competitors will be more than happy to do anything to please their newly-acquired new customers.
 The only exception to this is if you deal with rare, invaluable items.

 In that case, your clientele probably already knows what they need to pay.
-In our case, though, you need to display prices for customers to see immediately they log onto your site.
+In our case, though, you need to display prices for customers to see immediately when they log onto your site.
 Place the numbers where customers can easily see them.

 Additionally, you should use a different font and color for your price.